-- · Within six months of award, - Governance groups established and all groups met at least once. - Facility Scheduling Protocol implemented, with the Facility Scheduling Dashboard posted on the NHERI website. - Consensus-based policies and procedures for NHERI completed and posted on the NHERI website. - Initial strategic partnerships implemented. - Software Development and Lifecycle Management Plan updated. - .
-By September 1 annually, completion of the annual Council work plan. - By end of year one, - o Completion of the NHERI Science Plan for 2015 2019 and posted on the NHERI website. - · Completion of the User Forum community user satisfaction survey. - o Organization of the REU site program and Summer Institute, for implementation beginning in year one or two.
+- Within six months of award. - o Governance groups established and all groups met at least once. - Facility Scheduling Protocol implemented, with the Facility Scheduling Dashboard posted on the NHERI website. - Consensus-based policies and procedures for NHERI completed and posted on the NHERI website. - Software Development and Lifecycle Management Plan updated. - · By end of year one, - Completion of the five-year NHERI Science Plan and posted on the NHERI website.

+- Completion of the User Forum community user satisfaction survey.
+Organization of the REU site program and Summer Institute, for implementation in year one or two. - Evidence of several strategic key partnerships in process and/or implemented.